akka/alpakka/docs/src/main/paradox/sse.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="sse" }

 ## Usage

 Simply define an `EventSource` by giving a URI, a function for sending HTTP requests and an optional initial value for Last-Evend-ID header: